kamilkisiela/apollo-angular/docs/source/features/developer-tooling.md

 The devtools appear as an "Apollo" tab in your Chrome inspector, along side the "Elements" and "Console" tabs.
 There are currently 3 main features of the devtools:

-* GraphiQL: Send queries to your server through the Apollo network interface, or query the Apollo cacheto see what data is loaded.
+* GraphiQL: Send queries to your server through the Apollo network interface, or query the Apollo cache to see what data is loaded.
-* Normalized store inspector: Visualize your GraphQL store the way Apollo Client sees it, and search byfield names or values.
+* Normalized store inspector: Visualize your GraphQL store the way Apollo Client sees it, and search by field names or values.
 * Watched query inspector: View active queries and variables, and locate the associated UI components.

  ![GraphiQL Console](../assets/devtools/apollo-client-devtools/apollo-devtools-graphiql.png)